stilldavid/userland-book/web/index.md

     hook for talking about the tools I use every day with an audience of mixed technical background.

-Neither of these options are going to replace enormously capable applications like Chrome or Firefox for most users, but they have their place in the toolbox, and help to demonstrate how the web is built (in part) on principles we've already seen at work.
+Neither of these tools are going to replace enormously capable applications like Chrome or Firefox, but they have their place in the toolbox, and help to demonstrate how the web is built (in part) on principles we've already seen at work.

 writing the web
 ---------------